 Anyone without a library card is welcome to come to the library and read newspapers or magazines, browse through the books, use the reference or genealogy material, attend programs, purchase copies, and find answers to questions from our librarians.
 We are very glad that you wish to use the Keller Public Library!

-- City or Individual Rural Patrons may check out six books or audios and four magazines for a two-week period.
-These materials may be renewed twice; either in person or by telephone.
+- City or Individual Rural Patrons may check out six books or audios and six magazines for a two-week period.
+These materials may be renewed twice; either in person, online or by telephone.

 - A Family Rural Cardholder may check out up to sixteen items at once.

-- Videos are checked out for two days and may not be renewed.
+- Videos are checked out for one week.